gsoft-inc/sg-orbit/CONTRIBUTING.md

 As mentionned, this monorepo is using Yarn workspace feature to handle the installation of the npm dependencies and manage the packages inter-dependencies.

 It's also important to note that Yarn workspace will **hoist** the npm dependencies at the root of the workspace.
-This means that there isn't any *node_modules* directory nested inside the packages directories.
+This means that there might not be a *node_modules* directory nested in the packages directories.
 The npm dependencies are installed in a *node_modules* directory at the root of the workspace and a single *yarn.lock* file is generated at the root of the workspace.

-Since the website and Storybook are not handled by the monorepo tooling, the [website](/website) and [storybook](/storybook) directories will also contain a *node_modules* directory and a *yarn.lock* file.
+Since Storybook is not handled by the monorepo tooling, the [storybook](/storybook) directory will contain a *node_modules* directory and a *yarn.lock* file.

 ## Installation